FIWARE/tutorials.Administrating-XACML/README.md

 `/authzforce-ce/domains/{{domain-id}}/pap/policies` endpoint including the full set of XACML rules to upload.
 Note that the `Version` must be unique.

+For the updated Policy, the previous rules will be reversed

+* The **red** zone is for immediate loading and unloading of passengers only
+* There is no stopping in the **white** zone

 #### :seven: Request